Is being in an orchestra a full time job?

 Also Called.
 Orchestra Member, Section Member.
 Orchestra musicians are classically trained musicians who rehearse, perform, and record music with an orchestra.

+How hard is it to get into an orchestra?
 "Getting hired by a symphony is incredibly difficult," says Janet Gamber, a violinist with the Reading Symphony Orchestra in Pennsylvania.
 "I freelanced for just over 5 years in Philadelphia with many fine musicians, and I can count on one hand how many of my friends have won jobs with full-time orchestras."

 Consequently, can you join an orchestra without a degree?